Who doesn’t want to be great at work?

 Next, Jesus gives us the basis for serving others.
 We can serve because Jesus served.
 The Son of God served us, even to the point of death on a cross (Philippians 2:6-8).
 If that is true, then there is nothing too low for us.
 There is nothing that we are too highly qualified to do.

 We also know that we are enabled to serve because Jesus served.
 His death on the cross makes us right with God again (2 Corinthians 5:17-18).
 In Jesus we can serve out of a right motivation, a desire to please God, and thus serve and achieve greatness in a meaningful and lasting way.

 Now that we have a basis for understanding greatness through serving, how can we apply this to our work?

 - Look for practical ways to serve where you are every day.
 Push in the chairs after a meeting when everyone rushes out of the room.
 Bring coffee to a stressed out coworker.
 It doesn’t take much investment, but it makes a difference.

 - Serve by doing your work with excellence.
 Your work always affects someone else – a manager, subordinate, vendor or customer.
 Serve them by doing your work well.

 - Factor serving into your job choices.
 Tim Keller frames the question like this: “how, with my existing abilities and opportunities, can I be of greatest service to other people, knowing what I do of God’s will and of human need?”
 There is no cut and dry answer to this question.
 There are too many variables to quantify whether any given job will have more impact on others.
-But in asking the question we are opening ourselves up for God to best position us for his purposes.
-And then we can step into any job with confidence that he is going to maximize our ability to serve there.
+But in asking the question we are opening ourselves up for God to best position us for His purposes.
+And then we can step into any job with confidence that He will maximize our ability to serve there.